 Beneficiaries can be changed, because changing beneficiaries does not change the insured risk, so there is no consequence to the insurer if the policy owner changes the beneficiaries, but the insurer must be notified before the change has any legal effect.
 This is to protect the insurance company from paying the wrong person or from being forced to pay twice.

-Most non-insurance contracts are commutative contracts—the amount of consideration given by both parties are usually fairly equal.
+Most non-insurance contracts are commutative contracts — the amount of consideration given by both parties are usually fairly equal.
 Thus, a contract to purchase real estate usually requires a payment equal to its value.
-Insurance contracts are, however, aleatory contracts, because the insurance company only has to pay if certain events occur.
+Insurance contracts are, however, aleatory contracts, because the insurance company must pay only if certain events occur.
 If they don't occur, the company never has to pay, even if the insured has paid premiums for decades.
 However, if a covered loss does occur, then the insurance company may have to pay much more than it has collected in premiums.
 Thus, aleatory contracts are characterized by unequal consideration.

 The parties to the contract must be legally competent to agree to them.
 Most adults have legal capacity to agree to contracts, unless they are intoxicated, mentally ill, or mentally retarded.
 The key requirement is that the parties must know what they are agreeing to — a meeting of the minds; otherwise, there could be no agreement.
 To protect minors, the law does not give them legal capacity to agree to contracts except where specified by law.

 An insurance company has legal capacity if it is licensed to sell insurance in that particular state, and is acting within the scope of its charter.

 All contracts must have a legal purpose to be enforceable by the courts, and, of course, most insurance contracts do.

 Performance and Discharge of Insurance Contracts